lnittman/ascii-xyz/docs/architecture/index.md

 ## 11) Linear‑inspired design system usage

 - Design components are sourced from `@repo/design` with motion utilities.
 - Motion policy (Linear‑style): 0ms in / 150ms out for general UI; 0/0 for menu‑like portals.
-See `packages/design/styles/transitions.css` and `../linear-ux.md`.
+See `packages/design/styles/transitions.css`.

 ---